dzhng/deep-research/README.md

 ## License

 MIT License - feel free to use and modify as needed.
+Creative Commons Attribution 4.0 International License